Netflix/vmaf/CONTRIBUTING.md

 ####CrossValidation

-CrossValidation provides a collection of static methods to facilitate verification of a TrainTestModel object.
-As such, it also provides means to search the optimal hyper-parameter for a TrainTestModel object.
+CrossValidation provides a collection of static methods to facilitate validation of a TrainTestModel object.
+As such, it also provides means to search the optimal hyper-parameter set for a TrainTestModel object.

 ####QualityRunner

 QualityRunner subclasses Executor, and is specifically for evaluating the quality score for Assets.
-Any concrete implementation to generate the final quality score should extend the QualityRunner base class (e.g. VmafQualityRunner).
+Any concrete implementation to generate the final quality score should extend the QualityRunner base class (e.g. VmafQualityRunner, PsnrQualityRunner).

-There are two ways to extend a QualityRunner base class -- either by directly implementing the quality calculation (e.g. by calling a C executable), or by calling a FeatureAssembler (with indirectly calls a FeatureExtractor) and a TrainTestModel subclass.
-For more details, refer to Section 'Extending Class'.
+There are two ways to extend a QualityRunner base class -- either by directly implementing the quality calculation (e.g. by calling a C executable, as in PsnrQualityRunner), or by calling a FeatureAssembler (with indirectly calls a FeatureExtractor) and a TrainTestModel subclass (as in VmafQualityRunner).
+For more details, refer to Section 'Extending Classes'.

 ##Extending Classes

+####Extending FeatureExtractor

+A derived class of FeatureExtractor must:

+  - Override *TYPE* and *VERSION* fields.
+  - Override *_run_and_generate_log_file(self, asset)*, which call a command-line executable and generate feature scores in a log file.
+  - Override *_get_feature_scores(self, asset)*, which read the feature scores from the log file, and return the scores in a dictionary format.

+Follow the example of VmafFeatureExtractor.

+####Extending TrainTestModel

+A derived class of TrainTestModel must:

+  - Override *TYPE* and *VERSION* fields.
+  - Override *_train(model_param, xys_2d)*, which implements the training logic.

+A basic example of wrapping the scikit-learn Ensemble.RandomForest class can be found in RandomForestTrainTestModel.

+The scikit-learn Python package has already provided many regressor tools to choose from.
+But if you do not want to call from scikit-learn but rather integrating/creating other regressor implementation, you will need some additional steps.
+Besides the two step above, you also need to:

+  - Override *to_file(self, filename)*, which must properly save the trained model and parameters to a file(s).
+  - Adding to the base-class static method TrainTestModel.from_file specific treatment for your subclass.
+  - Override static method *delete(filename)* if you have more than one file to delete.
+  - Override *_predict(cls, method, xs_2d)* with your customized prediction function.

+For this type of subclassing, refer to the example of LibsvmnusvrTrainTestModel.

 ####Extending QualityRunner

 There are two ways to create a derived class of QualityRunner:

-  a) Call a command-line exectuable directly, very similar to what FeatureExtractor does.
-You must:
+The first way is to call a command-line exectuable directly, very similar to what FeatureExtractor does.
+A derived class must:

-    1) Override TYPE and VERSION
+  - Override *TYPE* and *VERSION* fields.

-    2) Override _run_and_generate_log_file(self, asset), which call a command-line executable and generate quality scores in a log file.
+  - Override *_run_and_generate_log_file(self, asset)*, which call a command-line executable and generate quality scores in a log file.

-    3) Override _get_quality_scores(self, asset), which read the quality scores from the log file, and return the scores in a dictionary format.
+  - Override *_get_quality_scores(self, asset)*, which read the quality scores from the log file, and return the scores in a dictionary format.

-    4) If necessary, override _remove_log(self, asset) if Executor._remove_log(self, asset) doesn't work for your purpose (sometimes the command-line executable could generate output log files in some different format, like multiple files).
+  - If necessary, override *_remove_log(self, asset)* if *Executor._remove_log(self, asset)* does not work for you (sometimes the command-line executable could generate output log files in some different format, such as in multiple files).

 For an example, follow PsnrQualityRunner.

-  b) Override the Executor._run_on_asset(self, asset) method to bypass the regular routine, but instead, in the method construct a FeatureAssembler (which calls a FeatureExtractor (or many) and assembles a list of features, followed by using a TrainTestModel (pre-trained somewhere else) to predict the final quality score.
-You must:
+The second way is to override the Executor._run_on_asset(self, asset) method to bypass the regular routine, but instead, in the method construct a FeatureAssembler (which calls a FeatureExtractor or many) and assembles a list of features, followed by using a TrainTestModel (pre-trained somewhere else) to predict the final quality score.
+A derived class must:

-    1) Override TYPE and VERSION
+  - Override *TYPE* and *VERSION* fields.

-    2) Override _run_on_asset(self, asset), which runs a FeatureAssembler, collect a feature vector, run TrainTestModel.predict() on it, and return a Result object (in this case, both Executor._run_on_asset(self, asset) and QualityRunner._read_result(self, asset) get bypassed.
+  - Override *_run_on_asset(self, asset)*, which runs a FeatureAssembler, collect a feature vector, run *TrainTestModel.predict()* on it, and return a Result object (in this case, both *Executor._run_on_asset(self, asset)* and *QualityRunner._read_result(self, asset)* get bypassed.

-    3) Override _remove_log(self, asset) by redirecting it to the FeatureAssembler.
+  - Override *_remove_log(self, asset)* by redirecting it to the FeatureAssembler.

-    4) Override _remove_result(self, asset) by redirecting it to the FeatureAssembler.
+  - Override *_remove_result(self, asset)* by redirecting it to the FeatureAssembler.

 For an example, follow VmafQualityRunner.

-####Extending FeatureExtractor

-####Extending TrainTestModel